matdombrock/timg/README.md

 2. Edit `timgnvim.lua` to ensure the path to `timg.lua` is correct.
 3. Edit your `init.lua` file to require `timgnvim`.

-You should know be able to use the `:Timg ...` command which takes the exact same paramters as the `timg.lua` script.
+You should now be able to use the `:Timg ...` command which takes the exact same parameters as the `timg.lua` script.

 > [!NOTE]
 > Its not easily possible to render something like this directly in a Neovim buffer, so we use a terminal window as a workaround.